data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

-    -   an array with shape `(..., K)` that contains the vector(s) of singular values of length `K`.
+    -   an array with shape `(..., K)` that contains the vector(s) of singular values of length `K`, where `K = min(M, N)`.
 For each vector, the singular values must be sorted in descending order by magnitude, such that `s[..., 0]` is the largest value, `s[..., 1]` is the second largest value, et cetera.
 The first `x.ndim-2` dimensions must have the same shape as those of the input `x`.
 The returned array must have the same floating-point data type as `x`.

 (function-linalg-tensordot)=
 ### linalg.tensordot(x1, x2, /, *, axes=2)